romaincabassot/LdapAvatar/README.md

 ## Configuration

-The configuration is available via
+The configuration is available via the Mantis manage plugins admin page.

 **Avatars storage path**